equinor/opc-stream/README.md

 Note that when given a CSV-file, the program automatically spits out a ``opc-stream-taglist.txt`` which is suitable for registering tags in the ``Statoil OPC server``.

-The program re-uses CSV-functionality from the library "TimeSeriesAnalysis", which on NuGet is only complied as 64-bit.
-To keep it simple, a x86 build of this library is checked in in the "assemblies" folder of the repository